Legendary NFL coach Dan Reeves, William King of The Commodores, 11Alive’s Jerry Carnes among all-star roster at ProstAware’s Blue Ties event

 Jerry Carnes has been a part of the 11Alive broadcast team for more than 25 years.
 Viewers currently recognize him as Commuter Dude, a traffic reporter who knows metro Atlanta’s highways and byways like no other.
 Carnes is a husband and a father of three.
 A prostate cancer survivor, Carnes has been cancer-free since late 2008.
 According to Carnes, he can’t wait to return to the ProstAware podium as emcee.

 This year’s Blue Ties event sponsors include Northside Hospital, Georgia Urology, Chick-fil-A Peach Bowl, Lenz, Toyota, Coca-Cola, UPS, and Da Vinci Surgical System.
 Media sponsors include 11Alive, Atlanta magazine, News/Talk WSB, 97.1 The River, and “The Weekly Check-Up.”
 To inquire about sponsorship opportunities call 404-512-0512.

-ProstAware is a 501(c)3 non-profit organization dedicated to educating men in metro Atlanta about prostate health through music, technology, and sports.
-ProstAware encourages men in metro Atlanta to monitor their prostate health, provides a centralized resource for prostate cancer awareness and promotes education and awareness through its annual Blue Ties event, local speaking engagements, and other Atlanta area health programs.
+ProstAware is a 501(c)3 nonprofit organization dedicated to educating men and their loved ones about prostate cancer through the dynamic worlds of music, technology, and sports.
+ProstAware encourages men to monitor their prostate health, provides a centralized resource for prostate cancer awareness, and promotes education and awareness with engaging events throughout the year, including its annual Blue Ties event.

 - Emcee -